-The pole saw attachment goes with a 10″ Oregon bar and chain that ramps up to 4600 RPM in less than 1 second.
-With the full kit, you get a 3′ extension to give you 80″ of reach.
+The pole saw attachment comes with a 10-inch Oregon bar and chain that ramps up to 4600 RPM in less than 1 second.
+With the full kit, you get a 3-foot extension to give you a full 80 inches of reach.

 It’s amazing how many people came out of the woodwork when they found out I now have a battery-powered pole saw.
 It seems my entire family saved 5 years’ worth of tree trimming for this moment.